adityasharma214/React/README.md

 12) Dynamic CSS adding to react element.

 13) To Do List Part - 1

 14) Understanding the Props - How props works, useful to create dynamic UI's.
-How to use Props with a product display example.
+How to use Props with a product display example. (-> Props - Using Props to create product card)